Sparerow1/bible-study-assistant/README.md

         INDEX_NAME = "biblebot-index"
         # The path to the text file to upload.
         SOURCE_FILE_PATH = "content.txt" # specify the path of the text file
     ```
 - `pdf_upload.py` - This script uploads PDF files to the Pinecone vector database.
+    - This file uploads all the pdf files in the directory you have specified.

 ## Troubleshooting